-One of the best things you can do to get your financial house in order is to lower your monthly student loan payments by refinancing.
+One of the best things you can do to get your financial house in order is to lower your monthly student loan payments by refinancing their student loans.
 While this will not remove the reality of student loan debt, consolidating your multiple student loans into one loan will eliminate the hassle of keeping track on your slew of different rates and terms.
 You can lower your monthly payment even more by extending the repayment term of your loan by few years, though this will affect the total amount of interest you end up.

 Lock-In Your Rates